zillow/recurse/README.md

   signature.
 * `opts.recursefilter` - custom function for determining whether to recurse a path using a `opts.writefilter(relname, stat)` signature.
+* `opts.resolvesymlinks` - if set to true symbolic links will be resolved

 Performance
 -----------